 Benefit #2: Faster Product Delivery

-Agile software development results in higher productivity and faster delivery, when compared to traditional methods.
+Agile project management and related software development lead to increased productivity and quicker delivery compared to traditional methods.
 The Agile team works in sprints developing a set of features, testing and implementing it in the testing environment for the customer's review.
 It allows products to be rolled out quickly and changes to be easily made at any point during the development process.

 Benefit #3: Flexibility